rqlite/rqlite/README.md

 $ CLUSTER_SIZE=3 vagrant up rqlite
 ~~~

 This will start a Vagrant box and install rqlite with all required dependencies.
-This will form a cluster with of `CLUSTER_SIZE` nodes.
+This will form a cluster with `CLUSTER_SIZE` nodes.

 To execute queries against the cluster you can either ssh directly to the Vagrant box via `vagrant ssh rqlite` or execute the commands directly from your local box, accessing the cluster at `192.168.200.10` IP and any port within a range `[4001, 4001 + CLUSTER_SIZE -1]`.